bitol-io/tsc/rfcs/0007-data-quality.md

   - __Text:__ A human-readable text that describes the quality of the data.
   - __Predefined types:__ A maintained library of commonly-used predefined quality attributes such as `row_count`, `unique`, `freshness`
   - __SQL:__ An individual SQL query that returns a value that can be compared.
-  - __Custom:__ Quality attributes that are vendor-specific, such as Great Expectations, dbt tests, or Montecarlo monitors.
+  - __Custom:__ (future) Quality attributes that are vendor-specific, such as Great Expectations, dbt tests, or Montecarlo monitors.
 - The predefined types should be based on Soda's proposal of [Data contract check reference](https://docs.soda.io/soda/data-contracts-checks.html)

 ### Text

+Status: this is approved as part of ODCS v3.

 A human-readable text that describes the quality of the data.
 Later in the development process, these might be translated into an executable check (such as `sql`), or checked through an AI engine.